Committed to Responsible Sourcing

-At Shire, we’re committed to partnering with our suppliers and making positive changes along our value chain by encouraging our business partners, suppliers, and contractors to adopt responsible and sustainable practices.
+We’re committed to partnering with our suppliers and making positive changes along our value chain by encouraging our business partners, suppliers, and contractors to adopt responsible and sustainable practices.

-Shire continues to strive to be an advocate in sustainability initiatives within its organization as well as support a sustainable supply chain to meet its core objectives and assure access of products to patients.
+We continue to strive to be an advocate in sustainability initiatives within its organization as well as support a sustainable supply chain to meet its core objectives and assure access of products to patients.
 Shire continues to review its supplier selection criteria to include a number of factors including, but not limited to, environmental, social and economic elements.

 Policies and Procedures:

 Please follow the links below to Shire’s Purchase Order Terms and Conditions.
 These Purchase Order Terms and Conditions apply to all purchases of goods and services by Shire.

 You will be deemed to have accepted all purchase orders you receive, along with the applicable Purchase Order Terms and Conditions, by your acknowledgement or through your commencement of performance.
 Shire objects to all additions, exceptions, or changes to these terms, whether contained in any printed form of Seller or elsewhere, unless approved by Shire in writing.